jamesmcroft/everyday-prompts/Content-Reviewing.md

 - The statistics on social media usage are up-to-date and sourced from reliable sources.
 - The marketing strategies mentioned are relevant to small businesses and reflect current trends in the industry.

 Highlight any discrepancies or areas that require updates to align with recent developments.
+The content should not only be informative but also inspire new ideas, offering deep, research-based guidance that supports small business owners in "Effective Marketing Strategies for Small Businesses".

 Content:
 <Paste the content you have written>